trinitytakei/ping-speed/README.md

 ![Self-serve ping tool demonstration](./self-serve-ping-tool-demo.gif)

-When the user clicks the "Start Pinging!" button, the application sends a request to the server every 100 miliseconds, and displays the roundtrip time in miliseconds.
+When the user clicks the "Start Pinging!" button, the application sends a request to the server every second, and displays the roundtrip time in milliseconds.

 How could we implement this tool using the Hotwire framework, using the least possible amount of custom Javascript?